cloudevents/spec/docs/languages.md

 <!-- no verify-links -->

 CloudEvents is a specification for describing event data in common formats.
-As a textual specification, language barriers may slow down the progress of understanding CloudEvents for some people.
+As a textual specification, language barriers MAY slow down the progress of understanding CloudEvents for some people.
 Thus, we welcome anyone to [translate](../languages/languages-spec.md) the CloudEvents specification into different languages.